adamnemecek/xSDR6000/README.md

 Builds on macOS 10.13 using XCode 9 using Swift 3.2 with a Deployment Target of macOS 10.11

+The Metal branch is the only current branch.
+It's code REQUIRES a Mac that is comaptible with Metal.

 ==========================================================================

 NOTE: This app is a "work in progress" and is not fully functional.